mihalycsaba/absolutely_easy_wireguard/README.md

 # Absolutely easy wireguard

-A straightforward and simple bash script to set up and start a WireGuard server, capable of adding and removing peers without needing to restart the WireGuard interface.Generates a minimalist config no DNS, no pre-shared key and only ipv4.
+A straightforward and simple bash script to set up and start a WireGuard server, capable of adding and removing peers without needing to restart the WireGuard interface.
+Generates a minimalist config no DNS, no pre-shared key and only ipv4.

 Requires `wireguard-tools`